syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Retrieve annotation types from an existing PDF

-To retrieving annotation types from an existing PDF.
-The [PdfLoadedAnnotationTypes](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfLoadedAnnotationTypes.html) class helps identify the annotation types in the document.
+To identify annotation types in an existing PDF, the [PdfLoadedAnnotationTypes](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfLoadedAnnotationTypes.html) class can be used.
+This class facilitates recognizing the annotation types within the document.

-The following code example explains how to retrieve annotation type of the annotation in the existing pdf.
+The following code example demonstrates how to retrieve the annotation type from an existing PDF document.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Annotation/Get-annotation-type-from-pdf/.NET/Get-annotation-type-from-pdf/Program.cs" %}